 10. Pinpoint their competitors’ strengths and weaknesses

 Conduct competitor research ahead of your presentation so that you can show how your prospect’s competitors are performing.
 Explain what they’re doing right to be in their position, then share what you’ll do differently (or the same but better) to beat them.
-Small business owners will know their competitors well, and the emotional satisfaction of beating them is a powerful incentive.
+Small business owners will know their competitors well, and the emotional satisfaction of beating them is a powerful incentive that can help you to sell your expert SEO services.

 We’d love to hear your thoughts